200sc/klangsynthese/README.md

 - Creating waveforms (Sin, Square, Saw, ...)
 - Playing and Modifying audio samples
 - Creating Sequences of audio samples to play music

+The goal of this library is to support Windows, Darwin, and Linux.